aptech/docs/docs/CR-msym.rst

 will cause 'H' to be converted to missing on input.

-This does not affect writer, which outputs data in binary format.
+This does not affect :func:`writer`, which outputs data in binary format.

-Note that msym is a keyword and not a variable being assigned to, so there is no equals sign between msym and the string that is being passed to it.
+Note that `msym` is a keyword and not a variable being assigned to, so there is no equals sign between msym and the string that is being passed to it.